pyeventsourcing/esdbclient/README.md

         for event in events:
             aggregate = mutator_func(aggregate, event)
         return aggregate

-class AggregateNotFound(Exception):
-    """Raised when an aggregate is not found."""
 ```

-Snapshots can improve the performance of aggregates that would otherwise be
-reconstructed from very long streams.
-However, it is generally recommended to
-design aggregates to have a finite lifecycle, and hence relatively short streams,
-thereby avoiding the need for snapshotting.
-This "how to" section is intended
-merely to show how snapshotting of aggregates can be implemented with EventStoreDB
-using this Python client.

 Snapshotting of aggregates can be implemented by recording the current state of
 an aggregate as a new event.